Firaoll77/Form-using-php/README.md

    - In your web browser, navigate to `http://localhost/user_registration/insert.php` (or the name of your main PHP file) to access your registration form.

 ## Future Improvements
-- **Responsive Design**: Consider using CSS frameworks like Bootstrap to make your registration form responsive and visually appealing.
 - **Security Enhancements**: Implement measures to protect against SQL injection, XSS, and CSRF attacks.
 Use prepared statements for all database interactions.